SoftwareDesignDevKings/SoftwareDevelopmentNotes/README.md

 ### 👮‍♀️ Rules 👮‍♀️

-When using git to commit notes to the repository, there are special considerations you must make.
-There may be multiple people editing the repositiory, so it is good Git ettiqutee to make sure you pull, and push in a clean manner.
-To achieve this, these are the simple rules to follow:
+As with any git repository you are committing to, you should ensure that you are working in a safe manner.
+To do this, make sure that you are *always* working on your own branch and never commit directly to **main**.
+Likewise, you should follow the rules below so that you are keeping your notes separate, and will be able to merge your changes back to the main repository using a _**MERGE REQUEST**_.
+This will let your changes be reviewed by your fellows, and ensure that you minimise the merge conflicts which may occur.

 ### **Rules to follow**

 1. If you don't have a copy of the repository, clone it into a new directory.
 Somewhere you are able to edit it effectivly.
 2. Make sure you `git fetch --all` before you edit any files.
 This will inform you of all changes.
+3. Create a new branch so that you have your own separate copy of the files to make changes.
-3. If there are changes, make sure you pull the latest version from the repository.
+5. If there are changes, make sure you pull the latest version from the repository.
-4. When pulling from the repo, use the `git pull --all` command.
+6. When pulling from the repo, use the `git pull --all` command.
 It will pull changes for all repositories.
-5. Make sure you make a new branch before you make any changes. **No changes will be allowed to be committed to the MAIN branch.**
+7. Make sure you make a new branch before you make any changes. **No changes will be allowed to be committed to the MAIN branch.**
-6. Commit your code regularly.
+8. Commit your code regularly.
 Make sure you make a commit using `git commit` before you change files, or after each time you save a file.

 Once you have finished your changes.
 You can make a _**Pull Request**_.
 Which allows you to merge your changes to the **MAIN** branch.